Our approach to corporate governance

 Board of Directors

-The Board of Directors, as a management decision-making body, makes decisions on the basic policy for the management of the entire group, as well as decisions on important matters such as management strategy, and, in order to ensure quick and efficient business operations, monitors and supervises whether executive committees that have had authority delegated to them are operating appropriately.
-In a Company with an Audit & Supervisory Committee, the term of the Non- Audit & Supervisory Committee Member is one year, and the term of the Audit & Supervisory Committee Member is two years.
-The Board of Directors (including members of the Audit & Supervisory Committee ) is made up of five in-house Directors and four outside Directors, making nine people in total*.
-Information regarding the background of directors, the reasons for their selection, etc., is given in the director appointment proposals section of the Notification of Convening of Regular Meetings of the Board of Directors and in the company’s business report.
+The Board of Directors, as a management decision-making body, makes decisions on the basic policy of the entire group management, as well as decisions on important matters such as management strategy, and in order to ensure quick and efficient business operations, monitors and supervises whether executive committees that have been delegated authority are operating the business appropriately.
+In companies with Audit Committees, the term of office of the Non-Audit Committee Directors is one year, and the term of office of Directors in the Audit Committee is two years.
+The Board of Directors (including members of the Audit Committee) is made up of in-house five Directors and four outside Directors making nine people*.

-In 2005, Advantest established a Nomination and Compensation Committee as a discretionary institution.
-Nomination and Compensation Committee members consist from three Directors including two outside Directors selected by the Board of Directors’ resolution.
-The Nomination and Compensation Committee, in consultation with the Board of Directors, discusses matters relating to nomination and compensation of Directors, and makes proposals to the Board of Directors.
+In addition, Advantest established a Nomination and Compensation Committee as a discretionary institution in 2005.
+The Nomination and Compensation Committee, in consultation with the Board of Directors, discusses matters relating to nomination and compensation of Directors, and makes a proposal to the Board of Directors.

 Executive Officer System